-Some of the statements in this Report constitute forward-looking statements because they relate to future events or our future performance or financial condition.
-The forward-looking statements contained in this Report may include statements as to:
+Some of the statements in this Form 10-K constitute forward-looking statements because they relate to future events or our future performance or financial condition.
+The forward-looking statements contained in this Form 10-K may include statements as to:

-- our future operating results; - our business prospects and the prospects of our current and prospective portfolio companies; - the impact of the investments that we expect to make; - the ability of our portfolio companies to achieve their objectives; - · our expected financings and investments; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes to the value of our assets;
+- our future operating results; - our business prospects and the prospects of our current and prospective portfolio companies; - the impact of the investments that we expect to make; - the ability of our portfolio companies to achieve their objectives; - our expected financings and investments; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes to the value of our assets;

-- the impact of increased competition; - our contractual arrangements and relationships with third parties; - the dependence of our future success on the general economy, including general economic trends, and its impact on the industries in which we invest; - the relative and absolute performance of our investment adviser, including in identifying suitable investments for us; - our ability to make distributions to our stockholders; - the effects of applicable legislation and regulations and changes thereto; and - the impact of future acquisitions and divestitures.
+- the impact of increased competition; - our contractual arrangements and relationships with third parties; - the dependence of our future success on the general economy, including general economic trends, and its impact on the industries in which we invest; - the relative and absolute performance of our investment adviser, including in identifying suitable investments for us: - our ability to make distributions to our stockholders; - the effects of applicable legislation and regulations and changes thereto; and - the impact of future acquisitions and divestitures.

 Our actual results could differ materially from those implied or expressed in the forward-looking statements for any reason, including the factors set forth in "Item 1A.
-Risk Factors" and elsewhere in this Report.
-Other factors that could cause actual results to differ materially include:
+Risk Factors" and elsewhere in this Form 10-K. Other factors that could cause actual results to differ materially include:

-- changes in the economic and political conditions; - risks associated with possible disruption in our operations or the economy generally - future changes in laws or regulations and conditions in our operating areas.
+- changes in the economic and political conditions; - · risks associated with possible disruption in our operations or the economy generally; and - future changes in laws or regulations and conditions in our operating areas.

-You are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. The forward-looking statements and projections contained in this Report are excluded from the safe harbor protection provided by Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+You are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K.